 Safe Opening Methods for Pressure Cookers Explained

-Essentially, a pressure cooker is made up of three main pieces; they are the pot itself, its lid and a release valve.
+Essentially, a pressure cooker is made up of three main pieces; they are the pot itself, its lid and a steaming release valve:

 As the name suggests, pressure cookers cook under pressure.
 The release valve is designed to help with regulating the level of pressure that stays inside the pot throughout the cooking process.
 The release valve basically plays the vital role of releasing steam to keep the pressure at a safe level.
 Virtually every pressure cooker sold these days, including Instant Pot, has safety mechanisms in place to prevent you from opening the pressure cooker before the pressure release valve has depressurized.

 How to Open a Pressure Cooker: Sorted by Safety